KamalM8/Few-Shot-learning-Fashion/README.md

     of the query sample
 - augment: enables normal augmentation with configurable parameters in few_shots/dataset.py
 - constrained: constrains STN space with parameters defined in few_shots/stn.py
+- size: specific to the fashion.
+Chooses dataset variation.

 I had trouble reproducing the results of this paper using the cosine distance metric as I found the converge to be slow and final performance